CRMTechnologies/crmtdigital.com/content/insights/top-5-marketing-performance-metrics.md

 **1. Leads by Channel**

 This one may seem obvious, but in our experience, many organisations don’t consider breaking down leads by channel.
-This KPI is arguably the most valuable as you want to prove to your leadership team which channels are providing the best ROI.
+This KPI is arguably one of the most valuable as you want to prove to your leadership team which channels are providing the best ROI.

 **2. Quality of leads: Bounce Rate and MQL: SQL Ratio**